Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Model and methods

 where $K_s^{i,j}$ is saturated hydraulic conductivity [m s$^{-1}$], $\psi_f^{i,j}$ is wetting front suction head [m], $\Delta\theta^{i,j}=\theta_s^{i,j}-\theta_i^{i,j}$ is the moisture deficit [-], $F_{\min}>0$ is a small regularization threshold [m].
 The actual infiltration rate is limited by water availability accumulated over a time step $\Delta t$ and is given by

 Accordingly, Equation~\eqref{eq:green_ampt_capacity} states that infiltration capacity is composed of \textit{(i)} the conductivity term $K_s^{i,j}$ and \textit{(ii)} a capillary term that depends on $\Delta\theta^{i,j}\left(\psi_f^{i,j}+h^{i,j}(t)\right)/\max\left(F^{i,j}(t),F_{\min}\right)$.
 For small $F^{i,j}(t)$, the capillary term is larger and the infiltration capacity is higher; as $F^{i,j}(t)$ increases, the capillary contribution decreases and $f_{\mr{cap}}^{i,j}(t)$ approaches $K_s^{i,j}$.
-Equation~\eqref{eq:infiltration_rate} enforces water availability by limiting infiltration to the minimum between the soil capacity and the available surface water rate $R^{i,j}(t)+h^{i,j}(t)/\Delta t$; this prevents unrealistic infiltration that exceeds local water availability.
+Equation~\eqref{eq:infiltration_rate} enforces water availability by limiting infiltration to the minimum between the soil capacity and the available surface water rate $R^{i,j}(t)+h^{i,j}(t)/\Delta t$; this prevents unrealistic infiltration that exceeds local water availability. \comment{We note that the Green-Ampt model used in~\eqref{eq:green_ampt_capacity}-\eqref{eq:infiltration_rate} represents infiltration through a sharp wetting front advancing in a homogeneous soil column, parameterized by $K_s^{i,j}$, $\psi_f^{i,j}$, and $\Delta\theta^{i,j}$.
+Several hydrologic behaviors are therefore not captured by this representation, including layered soil profiles, macropore and preferential flow, wetting and drying hysteresis, soil crusting and time-varying surface conductivity~\cite{Becker2018}, and lateral subsurface flow in the unsaturated zone~\cite{richards1931capillary,Gomes2023,Gomes2024a}.}